taunus/taunus-actions/readme.markdown

 # taunus-actions

-> Link controllers and models to partials with [data-taunus-*] properties
+> Link controllers to partials and (optionally) limit the scope of the viewModel

 # Install